 - Not sure what wood flavor to use?
 Try hickory, pecan, and mesquite!

-- Store leftover Carne asada in an air-tight container in the fridge for up to 5 days.
+- Store leftover carne asada in an air-tight container in the fridge for up to 5 days.

-- Reheat the smoked Carne asada in a hot cast-iron skillet.
+- Reheat the smoked carne asada in a hot cast-iron skillet.

 Kelly Methey says